MontiCore/EmbeddedMontiArc/vq-vae/README.md

 ## Issues
 The trained model does not work in C++, but the parameters can be loaded and used in Python.
-The reason why it doens not work will require further investigations.
+The reason why it does not work will require further investigations.
 You can use the reconstruction tests in `src/test/test_pre-trained` as a reference point regarding this issue.